-In order to distribute the domain among the participating MPI processes, where each process executes a MPI parallel program, PARMOON makes use of the METIS graph partitioning tool [30].
+In order to distribute the domain among the participating MPI processes, PARMOON makes use of the METIS graph partitioning tool [30].
 At program start, all processes read the same geometry and perform the same initial domain refinement steps.
 Upon reaching the first refinement level on which computations will be performed, the root process (process number 0) calls the METIS library to compute a disjoint domain decomposition, i.e., to determine which process is going to be in charge of which mesh cells.